JeuJeus/blog/content/blog/education/learning/how-to-keep-learning.md

 ---
-title: How to keep learning forever and why self-improvement is important
+title: Learning - E01 - How to keep learning forever and why self-improvement is important
 description: After completing your studies, it can be challenging to continue learning while working.
 However, there are techniques to sustain a mindset of ongoing learning and improvement.
 This is the method I have adopted.
 date: 2023-08-29
 tags: